korve/go-http-feeds/README.md

 make build
 ```

-This will create a `bin` directory with the httpfeed-subscribe binary.
+This will create a `dist` directory with the httpfeed-subscribe binary in it.

 ## Installation